-This capability requires the professional both to have a reasonable knowledge and understanding to the biopsychosocial model of illness and to incorporate that understanding into his or her everyday professional work.
+This capability requires the professional to have a good knowledge and understanding of the biopsychosocial model of illness and to incorporate that understanding into their everyday professional work.
 It is the actual use of the model that is needed.
-Just as a patient may be capable of some activity but nonetheless not undertake it, a professional who has a full understanding of the model but does not use it is no better than someone who has no understanding.
-Decisions about capability must be made on the basis of actual, observed behaviours.
+Just as a patient may be capable of some activity but not undertake it, a professional who fully understands the model but does not use it is no better than someone who does not understand.
+Decisions about capability must be made based on actual, observed behaviours.

 A list of behaviours expected of someone with the capability also illustrates how knowledge and use of the biopsychosocial model of illness might influence (and hopefully improve) professional practice.
-It gives the professional the reason for learning, it shows that there is some purpose behind the learning.
+It gives the professional a reason for learning; it shows that there is some purpose behind the knowledge.
 Learning becomes a means towards an end; it becomes goal-directed learning.

-The list given here is not prescriptive and it is not comprehensive.
-It is illustrative, giving common and important examples.
+The list given here is not prescriptive, and it is not comprehensive.
+It is illustrative, giving common and essential examples.

-The first set of behaviours relate to the use of the framework in all areas of professional practice, not solely (for example) when assessing a patient.
+The first set of behaviours relates to using the framework in all areas of professional practice, not solely (for example) when assessing a patient.
 They are that the professional: